-- Refine the existing land unit structure to better provide for land use and control on Great Barrier Island. - Recognise and provide for the high degree of naturalness that characterises Great Barrier Island. - To consider combining some existing land units where the impacts and expected outcomes are similar. - To consider how buildings and structures are to be provided for within the Great Barrier landscape. - Consider heritage matters in determining the application of land units. - Protect indigenous forest and vegetation. - Ensure that land can be used for productive purposes while keeping compliance costs to a minimum.
+- Refine the existing land unit structure to better provide for land use and control on Great Barrier Island. - Recognise and provide for the high degree of naturalness that characterises Great Barrier Island. - To consider combining some existing land units where the impacts and expected outcomes are similar. - To consider how buildings and structures are to be provided for within the Great Barrier landscape. - For heritage matters to be considered in determining the application of land units. - Protect indigenous forest and vegetation. - Ensure that land can be used for productive purposes while keeping compliance costs to a minimum.